ethereum/consensus-specs/specs/networking/p2p-interface.md

 At this stage, clients are licensed to drop IPv4 support if they wish to do so, cognizant of the potential disadvantages in terms of Internet-wide routability/support.
 Clients MAY choose to listen only on IPv6, but MUST retain capability to dial both IPv4 and IPv6 addresses.

-Usage of circuit relay, AutoNAT or AutoRelay will be specifically re-examined closer to the time.
+Usage of circuit relay, AutoNAT, or AutoRelay will be specifically re-examined closer to the time.

 ## Encryption and identification